EdsionL/AutoGhost.sh/README.md

 3. So if you are already have one in `/srv/ghost` don't forget to **BACKUP** your Database and Themes and any important files at first !

-4. Maybe some bugs with v1.0.
-How about check it out first ! → <a href="https://raw.githubusercontent.com/evil7/AutoGhost.sh/master/AutoGhost.sh" target="blank">Code</a>
+4. If you need check it first ! → <a href="https://raw.githubusercontent.com/evil7/AutoGhost.sh/master/AutoGhost.sh" target="blank">Code</a>

 **Make everything clear and run :**